PEOPLE

 I completed my PhD at Temasek Life Sciences Laboratory in 2019, where I studied mechanisms of miRNA processing and expression during development, and their biological roles in gene regulation.
 I am currently working on projects to engineer a novel context-specific ribozyme-based technology platform for diagnostic and therapeutic applications.
 Besides translational RNA technologies, I am also interested in the non-coding genome in development and disease.
 In my free time, I enjoy solo travel and spending time outdoors in nature.

-CHARANNYA SOZHEESVARI SUBHRAMANYAM
+CHARANNYA SOZHEESVARI SUBHRAMANYAM, PHD

 Research Fellow